GueorguiKachan/lab6-microservices/docs/REPORT.md

    ![accountError.png](accountError.png)

-   - But after waiting for some time (15 seconds more or less) and trying to connect again, the web service is able provide information about the account again.
+   - But after waiting for some time (15 seconds more or less) and trying to connect again, the web service is able to provide information about the account again.

    ![accountWorksAgain.png](accountWorksAgain.png)